SAP-samples/teched2023-AD265/exercises/ex9/README.md

 ## Summary

 Congratulations!
 You've successfully enriched your sensor status page with a detailed card showing sensor information.
 This card, created using `sap.f.Card` and `sap.f.cards.NumericHeader`, displays valuable sensor data such as temperature, customer details, and a history chart of temperature data.
 You've also learned how to use microcharts with additional features like emphasized points, threshold lines and semantic coloring for better data visualization.
-These enhancements bring you one step closer to mastering UI5 applications.

-Keep going as there is only one step left to make your application available to the users with [Exercise 10 - Deployment to SAP BTP - Cloud Foundry runtime](../ex10/README.md).
+You have done it all, this was the last step of the tutorial.
+Keep up the good work and stay curious about SAPUI5 as there is still a lot to learn!
+Find more information and tutorials about SAPUI5 below.

 ## Further Information
 * Cards: https://ui5.sap.com/#/topic/5b46b03f024542ba802d99d67bc1a3f4